nothingspecialguild/Nothing-Special/rules/raidrules.md

 ## SIGNUPS AND ABSENCES

 Members can sign up to raids using the Discord-based system in raid-signups.
-You will not receive an invite if your name is not on the event list.
+You will not raid if your name is not on the event list.

+If you miss the first wave of invites, whisper "inv" to the raid leader for an auto-invite.

 Use the absence feature on the sign up sheet to report absences.
 You can provide a reason via the bot (this will only be shared with officers).